-Assessment: Learning will be assessed in three strands; attitudes, skills and knowledge.
-The attitudes will focus on character development, the skills on sporting ability and the knowledge on curriculum progress (KS2 prior learning, crosscurricular links and GCSE PE syllabus).
+Assessment: Learning will be assessed in three strands; Knowing, Showing and Growing.
+The growing will focus on character development, the showing on sporting ability and the knowing on curriculum progress (KS2 prior learning, cross- curricular links and GCSE PE syllabus).
 These assessment foci will be planned across the year and may involve multiple or individual strands.